19 Cool Cities Perfect for Weekend Getaways in the USA

 3 Days in Miami: A Magnificent Long Weekend in Miami Itinerary

-Don’t limit yourself just to the beach, though: be sure to explore Miami Beach’s impressive Art Deco architecture, eat your way through Little Havana, admire street art in Wynwood, and check out the views from Biscayne Bay.
+Don’t limit yourself just to the beach, though: be sure to explore Miami Beach’s impressive Art Deco architecture, eat your way through Little Havana (we loved this Little Havana food tour), admire street art in Wynwood, and check out the views from Biscayne Bay.

-For those who want to experience some unique nature in south Florida during their trip, consider also planning a trip out to the Everglades–or if you have a few extra days, road-tripping your way all the way to Key West, the southernmost point in the USA!
+For those who want to experience some unique nature in South Florida during their trip, consider also planning a trip out to the Everglades–or if you have a few extra days, road-tripping your way all the way out to Key West, the southernmost point in the USA!

 Where to Stay in Miami

-• The Marlin Hotel: This hotel offers the chance to stay in one of Miami Beach’s historic art deco buildings!
-Boasting a fantastic location on Collins Avenue, impeccable customer service, incredible reviews, and spacious suites, the Marlin Hotel is the perfect hotel for those looking for a luxury experience while also seeing a side of Miami Beach’s Art Deco history that not every visitor to the city gets to.
+• The Marlin Hotel: This hotel offers the chance to stay in one of Miami Beach’s historic Art Deco buildings!
+Boasting a fantastic location on Collins Avenue, impeccable customer service, incredible reviews, and spacious suites, the Marlin Hotel is the perfect hotel for those looking for a luxury experience while also seeing a side of Miami Beach’s Art Deco history.

 Savannah

-Dripping with Spanish moss and home to one of the most stunningly beautiful historic centers of any city in the United States, Savannah is the perfect place to head for a weekend trip: not too big, not too small, and positively packed with some of the best southern food you could ever hope to find.
+Dripping with Spanish moss and home to one of the most stunningly beautiful historic centers of any city in the United States, Savannah is one of our favorite cities in the world and the perfect place to head for a quick weekend trip.

 READ NEXT